 Procedure: How to enroll in courses under the Regents Scholarship program.

-The School of Public Health strives to equitably compensate the strong work accomplishments and performance of our faculty and staff members.
-Through fair compensation systems, we can recognize and reward excellence as well as foster an inclusive, collaborative, and innovative environment.
+The School of Public Health strives to fairly compensate our faculty and staff members for their strong work accomplishments and performance.
+By doing this, we recognize and reward excellence as well as foster an inclusive, collaborative, and innovative work environment.

 Key documents explaining the compensation philosophy and pay practices within the School of Public Health: